janosj/mongodb-singleview-covid/confluent-cloud/README.md

 ## Confluent Cloud and MongoDB Atlas Streams

 This demo originally used MongoDB's Kafka Connector its Quick Start Sandbox.
-Another approach is to publish Kafka messages to Confluent, and use Atlas Streams to ingest data from there into Atlas.
+Another approach (used here) is to publish Kafka messages to Confluent, and use Atlas Streams to ingest data from there into Atlas.

 ## Prerequisites